faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

 - Address of aDai token
 - Referral code

-After which the channel is successfully created.
+After which the contract is successfully initialized with these values saved to the storage of the contract.

 #### 2. Setter & Helper Functions